PriyankaMiranda/DL-Defect_Detection/README.md

 ------------

 1) Data augmentation -

 	For both good and bad image.

 2) Classification Neural net -

-	Siamese nural net (VGG model with some changes to the final 2 layers).
+	Siamese nural net (VGGFace model with some changes to the final 2 layers).
-	* VGG net : 4096 features
-	Look at modelsummary to get the structure.
+	Look at model summary to get the structure.
 	The neural net identifies whther the two images are similar or different

+3) Object detection net -

+	Object detection model with custom classfiication base model.
+	We remove the fully-connected layer responsible for classification in the object detection model.
+	We replace it with my model for detecting faults.

-3) Segmentation neural net -
+3) Segmentation net -

-	Classification model with object detection incorporated.
-	then on the bounding box, apply keras_segmentation module.
+	On the bounding box obtained after the object detection, we apply pretrained model from keras_segmentation module.

 Other possibilies -
 ---------------------